docker/docs/desktop/hardened-desktop/admin-controls/configure-ac.md

 >Administrators should test the changes made through the `admin-settings.json` file locally to see if the settings work as expected.

 For settings to take effect:
-- On a new install: developers need to launch Docker Desktop and authenticate to their organization
+- On a new install, developers need to launch Docker Desktop and authenticate to their organization.
-- On an existing install: developers need to quit Docker Desktop through the Whale menu, and then relaunch Docker Desktop and sign in to receive the changed settings.
+- On an existing install, developers need to quit Docker Desktop through the Whale menu, and then relaunch Docker Desktop and sign in to receive the changed settings.
 Selecting **Restart** from the Whale menu isn't enough as it only restarts some components of Docker Desktop.
 Docker doesn't automatically mandate that developers re-launch and sign in once a change has been made so as not to disrupt your developers workflow.

 In Docker Desktop, developers see the relevant settings grayed out and the message **Locked by your administrator**.